 True interdigital blisters – blisters literally between two toes.
 These aren't as common as the next type - pinch blisters.

 Toes are bony little things.
 There are 3 phalanges (toe bones) in each toe (except the big toe which has 2, like your thumb).
 Phalanges aren't smooth straight bones, they're pretty lumpy.
 Look at the x-ray of the big toe and second toe.
 In this image you can see the soft tissue of each toe and even the nails if you look closely.
 And you can see the phalanges under the skin.
 Notice how they are wide at the ends and skinny in the middle.

-How To Stop Blisters Between Toes
+How To Stop Getting Blisters Between Your Toes